How To Buy A Car From CarMax

 • Discuss Optional Add-Ons: You may be offered extended service plans (like the CarMax Limited Warranty or MaxCare service plans) or other protection products.
 Understand what these cover and whether they align with your needs.

-• Understand Your Guarantees: You’ll be reminded of the 30-Day Money-Back Guarantee and the 7-Day Love-It-or-Return-It Guarantee, which is CarMax’s standout policy for buyer confidence.
+• Understand Your Guarantees: You’ll be reminded of the 10-Day Return Window and the 10-Day Return Window, which is CarMax’s standout policy for buyer confidence.

 Taking Delivery